Other news to note for November 5, 2024

 No Comments

-Biopharma happenings in Asia-Pacific including deals and partnerships, grants, preclinical data and other news in brief: Chimagen, Davi, Formosa, GC Biopharma, GSK, Novelty Nobility.
+Med-tech happenings, including deals and partnerships, grants, preclinical data and other news in brief: Affidea, Aiforia, Bluewind Medical, Complete Genomics, Cvrx, Elucid Bioimaging, Paige.

 Briefs